 The Surface Phone is the stuff of smartphone legend, with rumors of the device dating back to 2012.

-Since then it has popped in and out of the limelight, but in recent weeks and months there have been more rumors than we’ve heard in a long time, suggesting it might both be real, and coming soon.
+Since then it has popped in and out of the limelight, but just when we think it might be dead new leaks and rumors will emerge.

 We still don’t know a huge amount about the Surface Phone, but we’ve collected all the up to date leaks and rumors below, along with our thoughts on what it needs if it's going to help Windows 10 Mobile break out from iOS and Android’s shadow.